vaab/web_google_chart/README.rst

 Web Google Chart for OpenERP
 ============================

-This is an openerp addons to replace all chart of the web client by `google chart`_ version.
+This is an OpenERP addons to replace all chart of the web client by `google chart`_ version.
 It also adds several new features.
 Please consult the list of features further down.

 .. _google chart: https://developers.google.com/chart/

-Acknowledgements
+Acknowledgments
 ----------------

-Many thanks to `CARIF-OREF La Réunion`_ which has funded the near entirety of the developpement of this code.
+Many thanks to `CARIF-OREF La Réunion`_ which has funded the near entirety of the development of this code.

 .. _CARIF-OREF La Réunion: http://www.cariforef-reunion.net/